<?xml version="1.0" encoding="utf-8"?>

 FAQs

-Why are thumbnails important in design and content presentation?
+Why are thumbnails important in e-commerce?